Huainan Anhui, China Travel Guide

 Be mindful of water usage, notably in hotels.
 Turn off taps and consider reusing towels.

-Make choices that support environmental well-being during your visit.
+Make choices that advocate for environmental well-being during your visit.

 Mitigate your environmental footprint by considering carbon offsets for international flights.